wso2/docs-choreo-dev/en/docs/develop-components/develop-proxy/develop-an-gh-api-proxy.md

 ## Step 1: Create an API proxy

 To create an API proxy, you can either choose from a github repository, upload an OpenAPI specification or provide an OpenAPI specification URL.
-In this guide, you will specify a URL to an OpenAPI definition of a sample API.
+In this guide, you will choose the API definition from a Git source like Github repository.

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.